sat-masters/docs/Constellation Downlink/Problem analysis/Specs of traditional downlink.md

 - Maintenance costs

 ### Establishing costs
-This include the costs of the hardware of the
+This includes the costs of the hardware of the ground station, but also all the labour hours associated with setting up the hardware.

 ### Maintenance costs
+This includes the labour hours of maintaining the hardware

 ## Resilience